-If you want to use the best data processing tools out there, then you have to use those made by US companies.
-If you want to use these tools, then you likely need to send the personal data of your EU users to the US.
+If you want to use the best data processing tools, you have to use those made by US companies.
+If you’re going to use these tools, you likely need to send the personal data of your EU users to the US.

 And this is where things become tricky for businesses.
 This is also where users’ GDPR rights could be violated.